poppytait/AndroidWorkshops_BCN/Day 1 - Kotlin Basics/README.md

 ### Exercise 2

 Add click listeners to both buttons.
-When clicking "huge dog" the user should see HugeDogActivity and "tiny dog", TinyDogActivity.
+When clicking "huge dog" the user should see `HugeDogActivity` and "tiny dog", `TinyDogActivity`.
+These classes have already been added to the project.
 Use what have you learned during the codelab.
-To help you with opening an activity, the code for viewing HugeDogActivity has already been added to MainActivity.
+To help you with opening an activity, the code for viewing `HugeDogActivity` has already been added to MainActivity.

 ### Exercise 3